Girl in Progress

 Girl in Progress is a 2012 American drama film directed by Patricia Riggen, written by Hiram Martinez, and starring Eva Mendes, Matthew Modine, Patricia Arquette, Eugenio Derbez, and introducing Cierra Ramirez in her film debut as Ansiedad Gutierrez.

-It tells the story of a 14-year-old girl living with a busy mother who ends up acting like a grown-up and going through different tasks on her personal list.
+The plot follows the 14-year-old Ansiedad, who lives with her busy mother Grace and ends up acting like a grown-up and going through different tasks on her personal list, believing she can speed up the maturing process and become independent more quickly.

 The film received a limited release on May 11, 2012.
-The film received the Favorite Movie Award at the 2012 ALMA Awards, which honors the accomplishments made by Hispanics in film, television, and music.
+It received the Favorite Movie Award at the 2012 ALMA Awards, which honors the accomplishments made by Hispanics in film, television, and music.
 Cierra Ramirez won the Favorite Movie Actress Supporting Role Award.